 Isn’t it gorgeous?!
 I hate to sound like that-crazy-goat-lady, but I’m so proud of my sweet Ivan for growing such nice fiber!
 I can’t wait to knit this up into something cozy.

-The goats received their Fall 2010 shearing in October, and Lucas sent both of their fleeces off to a different fiber mill for processing.
+The goats received their Fall 2010 shearing in October, and hubby sent both of their fleeces off to a different fiber mill for processing.
 [I hate to speak badly about folks in the fiber community, and I certainly won't name names, but I was less than impressed with the communication and customer service at our last fiber mill.
 The fiber turned out beautifully, but I couldn't handle a repeat of our last 5 month long ordeal.]
-Just a few days after we sent the fiber, the new mill called Lucas to say they had received it (!) and to chat about Ivan’s fleece in particular.
+Just a few days after we sent the fiber, the new mill called hubby to say they had received it (!) and to chat about Ivan’s fleece in particular.
 They said they would begin processing it immediately, so I imagine we’ll have more yarn soon.
 I hope it turns out well, because from a customer service standpoint, they’re already wowing us.
 Stay tuned!